 Photo (L-R): David Thorburn, Chair of the 2025 Foundation Committee and Mark Carney, Governor of the Bank of England.

-Last month (October, 2017), the Chartered Banker Institute was delighted to launch its 2025 Foundation at the Bank of England with the support of Mark Carney, Governor of the Bank of England.
+The Chartered Banker Institute was delighted to launch the 2025 Foundation at the Bank of England in October, 2017 with the support of Mark Carney, Governor of the Bank of England.

 Speaking at the event, were David Thorburn, Chair of the 2025 Foundation Committee, Marlene Shiels OBE, CEO of Capital Credit Union and Bernard Adjei, the 2016 Chartered Banker Young Banker of the Year.